 Both of these medieval Tuscan towns are perched on a hill.
 Both are most known for their red wines.
 Both are ridiculously tiny and ridiculously crowded in August.
 Strolling the streets there is most certainly a Duomo to visit, another church or two, maybe a famous civic building or even a small museum, but the real draw is in the town itself.
-These are destinations to visit to brag about seeing a famous monument or tick off a site.
+These aren’t destinations to visit to see a famous monument or tick off a site.
 You visit for the ancient stone streets, the Etruscan history, the paradisiacal views.

 Montalcino and Montepulciano are separated by roughly 35 minutes of winding country road in Tuscany’s gorgeous Val d’Orcia.
 If you visit one, there’s no reason not to visit the other.
 A half-day visit is more than enough for each town.
 (You could even add Pienza located right between the two towns.)
 It’s two for the price of one!